Araozu/KScript-web/public/textos/es/docs/next/estructuras/bucles.md

 > En diseño

-En misti, solo existen los bucles for each y while
+En KS, solo existen los bucles for each y while

 ## For of (arrays)